The Life of an Ordinary/Extraordinary Man

 Joseph Hoolahan was born in Droylsden, Lancashire some 22 miles from Hadfield, Glossop on 27 Mar 1877.
 As such, he was the first generation of Hoolahan’s born in England.
-Droylsden saw an influx of Irish immigrants from the mid-1800s following the development of the cotton mills and of the Ashton and Peak Forrest canals.
+Droylsden had seen an influx of Irish immigrants from the mid-1800s following the development of the cotton mills and of the Ashton and Peak Forrest canals.
 It would seem that the Hoolahans came to England around 1876.

 According to his military recorda, Joseph had brown hair and brown eyes, and, at the time of joining the army in 1914 aged thirty seven, was healthy, five foot three inches tall and weighed one hundred and twenty five lbs, with a chest size of thirty seven and a half inches.
 He was not a big man.

 In 1881, aged 4, Joseph was living in his father’s house at 15 Mill End, Hadfield, Glossop, together with his mother and father (Margaret 38, William, 39) and four brothers and sisters (Mary Ann 18, James 12, John 10, and Thomas 8).
 They seem to have shared the house with 4 lodgers – Catherine Neill (30) and her son Thomas (11), and, Mary Ann Jackson (27) and her son, James (15).
 Both Catherine and Mary Ann were Cotton Winders, likely to be working with Joseph’s mother, then a Cotton Weaver.
 The house would have been crowded.
 Very crowded.

 Ten years later in 1891 the family had moved to 3 Mill Bank Place, Hadfield, Glossop.
 Aged, 14, Joseph, now working as a Cotton Operative, probably at Thomas Rhodes Mill in Padfields.

 Joseph shared the house with his mother and father (Margaret 50, William 47), two brothers (John 19, and Thomas 16), and one Patrick Lewry aged 36.
 His sister, Mary Ann and brother James had left home.
 We know that in October 1885 James signed up with the Royal Irish Regiment and was already living in Ashton-under-Lyne at that time.
 Where did Mary Ann go?